PaulUithol/Backbone-relational/README.md

 ## <a name="under-the-hood"/>Under the hood

-Each `Backbone.RelationalModel` registers itself with `Backbone.Store` upon creation (and removes itself from the `Store` when destroyed).
+Each `Backbone.RelationalModel` registers itself with `Backbone.Store` upon creation (and is removed from the `Store` when destroyed).
 When creating or updating an attribute that is a key in a relation, removed related objects are notified of their removal, and new related objects are looked up in the `Store`.